 Air temperature map in the MeMeteo weather app for iOS

-This is another useful map in the MeMeteo app that shows precipitation to 10 minutes accuracy, i.e. in very real-time.
+The Weather radar map is another useful map in the MeMeteo app that shows precipitation to 10 minutes accuracy, i.e. in very real-time.
 The map shows you exactly when rain or snow will start, how long it will last, and when it will end in time.

 Precipitation on the map is marked with a bit different (or rather to say limited amount) of colors as on the regular precipitation map in MeMeteo.
 At the bottom of the screen, there is a scale, which reflects what color indicates: light blue — light precipitation, blue — moderate precipitation, dark blue — heavy precipitation.

-What is total accumulated precipitation and why is it different you can read here
+What is total accumulated precipitation and why is it different you can read here.

 Weather radar map in the MeMeteo weather app for iOS